Stone, Tile & Grout Cleaning

 Schedule our in-home cleaning service, available Monday - Saturday.

 You’ll like our attention to detail and find our service easy and convenient.
 Enhance your stone or tile’s appearance and enjoy a healthier indoor environment.

 D. A. Burns on-location technicians service Seattle, Bellevue and the surrounding areas (view map of our service area).
-For questions or to schedule an appointment, call (206) 782-2268 or use our online scheduling form to request appointment date & time.
+For questions or to schedule an appointment, call (206) 782-2268 or use our online scheduling form to request an appointment.